LOVING • SHARING • GROWING

 SOCIAL TEACHINGS OF THE CHURCH

-Unit 1: FULFILLING OUR OBLIGATIONS TO NEIGHBORS
+Unit 3: FULFILLING OUR OBLIGATIONS TO GOD AND SOCIETY

-CHRISTIAN EDUCATION EVENTS
+CHRISTIAN EDUCATION UPCOMING EVENTS

 LEARN MORE

-Scan the QR Codes Above
+Scan the QR Code Above

 Black History Month Celebration